setokk/CovIDetect/README.md

 # Setup
 This version of the software is available only for Windows platforms that have Java installed.
 Linux versions will be released in the future.

+## Requirements
+This project requires:
+* Java SE Development Kit 18 which can be found here: https://www.oracle.com/java/technologies/javase/jdk18-archive-downloads.html

+* JavaFX which can be found here: https://openjfx.io/

 #### No additional files are needed to run the app.
 #### However, an academic email is required to log in (@uom.edu.gr, @uom.gr in this case).
 #### In case there are problems with the academic email showing up as non existing (problem with the free email verification api (https://mailboxlayer.com/) or the user does not have an academic email, they can use this email: ics21056@uom.edu.gr